nmckenzie1/ReadMeGenerator/README.md

   ```
   npm i
   ```

-  A video instillation guide can be found at https://drive.google.com/file/d/1J2VMAYuPYTJnlp4LfRF0O3w7-OxPjFEp/view?usp=sharing

   ## Usage

-  If you need a program to generate a good lookin' readMe
+  If you need to create readMe files and want an app to make beautiful ones with ease.

   ## License